Routine cervical screening is the best way to protect yourself against cervical cancer.

 What happens if my result is normal?

 If your test is normal, it means that you don’t have HPV.
 All you need to do is go back for a routine cervical screening test in 5 years.

 How often should I have a cervical screening test?

-Cervical screening can be done every 5 years, if your results are normal.
+Cervical screening can be done every 5 years.
 You should have the test if: